Brunas/meteo_lt/README.md

 ## Installation through HACS (Recommended Method)

 This Integration is *not* yet a part of the default HACS store.
-Add it as *Custom Repository*, download it and *Meteo.lt* can be found under Integrations.
+Add it as *Custom Repository* following [this](https://hacs.xyz/docs/faq/custom_repositories/), download it and *Meteo.lt* can be found under Integrations.
 Install it from there.
 After the installation of the files, you must restart Home Assistant, or else you will not be able to add *Meteo.lt* from the Integration Page.

 If you are not familiar with HACS, or haven't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
 Even though you can install the Integration manually, I would recommend using HACS, as you would always be reminded when a new release is published.